stormchasertech/obwx/README.md

 ### Status
 OBWX is still in development, and will eventually have a release version.
-* Live updates using using mqtt web-sockets is a requirement.
+* Live updates using mqtt web-sockets is a requirement.
 It does not update with archive packets, however that functionality is planned.

 ### Prerequisites
 * weewx weather software